 Who’s running for Iowa’s 3rd District in 2022?

 Rep. Cindy Axne, 56, announced in November that she will seek reelection in the 3rd District.
-The two-term incumbent already faces several Republican challengers.
+The two-term incumbent faces several Republican challengers.

 State Sen. Zach Nunn, 42, entered the race in July.
 Nunn represents Bondurant and has highlighted his Air Force career in campaign ads.